Utstein Abbey

 Utstein Abbey (Utstein Kloster) is Norway's best-preserved medieval monastery.
-It is located on the southern shore of the island of Klosterøy in Stavanger municipality, Rogaland county.
+It is located on the southern shore of the island of Klosterøy in Stavanger Municipality in Rogaland county.
 It was built in the late 1200s.
 Utstein Church is located on the grounds of the abbey.

 History

 The abbey, dedicated to Saint Laurence, was founded in its present location during the reign of King Magnus VI of Norway (1263–1280).
 It was a house of Augustinian Canons.
 It appears however that this community was the one previously established as St. Olav's Abbey, Stavanger, one of the earliest Augustinian monasteries in Norway if not the very earliest.
 The exact date of its foundation is unknown, but it was well established by 1160.

 At its height, up to 12 monks lived at Utstein, with twice as many lay people working on the building, doing the cooking, and doing the farming.
 The abbey owned extensive lands, and could feed about 250 people a year.
 It was dissolved in 1537 during the Reformation and was given in fee to Trond Ivarsson, a nobleman who served as local bailiff.